 Basically, an external antenna has an efficiency of around 95, while the PIFA efficiency is around 75.
 In practice, the efficiency of internal and external antennas are still almost equal.

 Because the antennas are literally external, they also need to be connected by cable, and the connection points and cable provide an efficiency loss that reduces the difference.
-Where the wires cross over electronic components, these will also add interference.
+Where the wires intersect with electronic components, these will also add interference.

 The connectors on the circuit board may sometimes loosen because of rough handling, such as during transport, thereby causing unreliable contact and weaker effects.